Q: Perfectly Clear SDK Speed Performance

 - Computer specifications – the more RAM, cores, and the more powerful your CPU is, the faster your throughout will be.

-The API data excludes I/O and JPEG compression – as our SDK is typically embedded within applications that are already handing these tasks.
+The SDK data excludes I/O and JPEG compression – as our SDK is typically embedded within applications that are already handing these tasks.
 Thus, the SDK data is a good indication of the incremental processing required when adding the Perfectly Clear SDK to an existing application or platform.

 There are three major components of the Perfectly Clear SDK: